Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 You have studied occult lore and perhaps, forbidden knowledge.

-Your spellcasting ability for the invocation is Intelligence, Wisdom, or Charisma (choose when you select this feat).

 - **Occultist**

-    You learn one Eldritch Invocation option of your choice from the warlock class.
+    You learn one Eldritch Invocation option of your choice from the Warlock class.

-    If the invocation has a prerequisite of any kind, you can choose that invocation only if you’re a warlock who meets the prerequisite.
+    If the invocation has a prerequisite of any kind, you can choose that invocation only if you’re a Warlock who meets the prerequisite.

-    Whenever you gain a level, you can replace the invocation with another one from the warlock class.
+    Whenever you gain a level, you can replace the invocation with another one from the Warlock class.

 ### Gambler
 *1st-level Feat*